 The Largest Australian Retailers

-Even though it is at the bottom of the continental population list, Australia’s rank is high on the list of the world’s largest retailers.
-Australian retailers do not have prominence on other continents, but within its own borders, retailing is the largest employer, with an estimated 50% of the population having worked in retail at some time in their career.
+Even though it is at the bottom of the continental population list, Australia ranks high on the list of the world’s largest retailers.
+Australian retailers do not have prominence on other continents, but within its own borders, retailing is the second-largest employer, behind only health care and social assistance.

-What follows is the largest retail companies with headquarters in Australia, which are also among the largest retail chains in the world.
-This source of these retail revenue rankings is the 2016 Global Powers of Retailing report, which reflects revenues generated in FY 2014.
-Compare the 2016 rankings with those from 2010 to see how each of the largest Australian retail companies has improved, compared to every retail company everywhere in the past six years.
+What follows are the largest retail companies with headquarters in Australia, which are also among the largest retail chains in the world.
+These are drawn from the 2019 Global Powers of Retailing report, which reflects revenues generated in FY 2017.
+Compare the 2019 rankings with those from 2010 to see how each of the largest Australian retail companies has improved over the past decade.

 Largest Retail Companies in Australia